Birds In Chimney? Here’s How to remove Them Safely

 • Attaching Mylar streamers or ribbons to the outside of the chimney

-• Use flashlights or spotlights to shine light into the vent at night
+• Using flashlights or spotlights to shine light into the vent at night

-• Playing recordings of birds in distress or predators
+• Playing recordings of birds in distress or the sounds of predators

-• You can also set off smokeless crackers near the vent to scare the birds away
+• Setting off smokeless firecrackers near the vent to scare the birds away

 To set up a baited cage trap, you will need: